mheere/react-dropdown-advanced/README.md

 # Styling the Dropdown

-It's easy to customise the dropdown to change its look.
+It's easy to customise the dropdown and change its look.
 The easiest way is to simply include this snippet somewhere in your own css.

 ```javascript
 .dda-dropdown-list {